santosned/vsc-sleepy-owl-theme/CONTRIBUTING.md

 > Notice: To make sure the themes follows an standard and mitigate possible common mistakes testing the themes is a must as mentioned bellow.

-After finishing the development of an theme or to identify possible mistakes the test script was created, it will verify if the name of the theme matches, if its values and tokens are valid, and more.
+After finishing the development of an theme and identify possible mistakes, the test script was created to verify if the name of the theme matches, if its values and tokens are valid, and more.

 To test, run the following script: